-71 In Jean Santeuil, the two characters appear merged; and again in certain sketches of the Cahiers.
+71 In fean Santeuil, the two characters appear merged; and again in certain sketches of the Cahiers.
 See for example André Maurois, Proust: Portrait of a Genius, trans.
 Gerard Hopkins (New York, 1950), p.
 152.

-72 Unless we count as such the very existence of Gilberte, the "fruit" of that love.
+72 Unless we count as such the very existence of Gilberte, the "fruit" of f at love.